notpeelz/GTFO-QoLFix/README.md

 - Placing sentries/mines would get cancelled while the player is walking/running

-- Resource packs would get interrupted by other interactions
+- Resource packs and carry items would get interrupted by other interactions

 - Overlapping items (e.g. cells) would cause the interaction to cancel because the game couldn't decide which one you were trying to interact with